MithilShah/edtech-demo-store/src/offers/README.md

-# Retail Demo Store Offers Service
+# Edtech Demo Offers Service

 The Offers web service provides a RESTful API for retrieving coupons.